Ceramic Dictionary

 Working process

-es: MAYÓLICA: 6g – Doce fotografías de jarros pintados
+es: MAYÓLICA: 5h – Doce fotografías de Albarelos - Botes de farmacia

 Click on the title to see more images

-This section has twelve photos of many jar designs, to show just a few of the possibilities there are for using the same method in different ways.
+This section consists of twelve photos showing many jar designs just a few of the possibilities there are for using the same method in different ways.

 1) Put the lid on top of a tile on the wheel and center it.

-2) Turn the wheel and with a soft lead pencil draw the banding lines, then mark the circumference with four vertical lines making four sections of the same size.
+2) Turn the wheel and with a soft lead pencil draw the banding lines, then mark the four vertical lines to make four sections of the same size.

-3) Paint two wide lines with the blue color that will be under the main design watered down, leaving a space between them and the penciled banding lines.
+3) Round the lid paint two wide lines with watered down blue that will be under the main design, leaving a space between them and the penciled banding lines.

-4) The only part of the design that has been pounced to mark on is the flower.
-Place the center of it on top of the vertical pencil lines and mark it on with charcoal powder
+4) The only part of the design that has been drawn and pounced to mark is the flower.
+Place the center of it on top of the vertical pencil lines and mark it with charcoal powder.

-5) Mark the design nearest you, then turn the wheel and mark the opposite, then the side ones.
+5) Mark the design nearest you, then turn the wheel and mark the opposite, then the ones at the side.

 6) Next, paint the knob and the banding lines.

-7) Paint the flowers; following the charcoal powder lines and then add all the rest of the decoration by hand.
+7) Paint the flowers following the charcoal powder lines, then add all the rest of the decoration by hand.

 8) The lid painted and fired.